jax-ml/jax-ai-stack/docs/data_loaders_on_gpu_with_jax.md

 You'll see how to use each of these libraries to efficiently load data for a simple image classification task using the MNIST dataset.

-Compared to the [Data Loaders on CPU](https://jax-ai-stack.readthedocs.io/en/latest/data_loaders_on_cpu_with_jax.html), working with GPUs introduces opportunities for further optimization, such as transferring data to the GPU using `device_put`, leveraging larger batch sizes for faster processing, and addressing considerations like memory management.
+Compared to [CPU-based loading](https://jax-ai-stack.readthedocs.io/en/latest/data_loaders_on_cpu_with_jax.html), working with a GPU introduces specific considerations like transferring data to the GPU using `device_put`, managing larger batch sizes for faster processing, and efficiently utilizing GPU memory.
+Unlike multi-device setups, this guide focuses on optimizing data handling for a single GPU.

+If you're looking for CPU-specific data loading advice, see [Data Loaders on CPU](https://jax-ai-stack.readthedocs.io/en/latest/data_loaders_on_cpu_with_jax.html).

+If you're looking for a multi-device data loading strategy, see [Data Loaders on Multi-Device Setups](https://jax-ai-stack.readthedocs.io/en/latest/data_loaders_for_multi_device_setups_with_jax.html).

 +++ {"id": "-rsMgVtO6asW"}

-### Import JAX API
+## Import JAX API

 ```{code-cell}
 :id: tDJNQ6V-Dg5g